ranagithub9771/siman-says-game/README.md

 # siman-says-game
-this is a simple game.
+this is a simple game where play and improve your remember power .